|

 A proper treatment of how data gets from one antenna to another requires that one do some electromagnetism; I took a risk and did the book using a rather unconventional approach in which only the potentials are considered, bypassing the electric and magnetic fields that are usually the basis of the theory, in the hopes of finding a simpler way to convey the physics.
 The exercise certainly clarified many heretofore-obscure relations for me, but you'll have to judge whether it is similarly helpful for you.

-book out (and hopefully buy a copy!) click below.
-Thanks for your
+To go directly to the relevant Amazon page to check the book out (and hopefully buy a copy!) click here.
+Thanks for your consideration.